-Frequent urination should not be ignored as it could point to conditions such as urinary tract infection, diabetes, benign prostatic hyperplasia or other problems related to the prostate.
-Getting up in the middle of the night to urinate is called nocturia, and in severe cases sufferers may need to get up to relieve themselves five or six times during the night.
+OverviewSymptoms of frequent urination in men can point to more serious conditions such as diabetes, urinary tract infection, benign prostatic hyperplasia (BPH) or other prostate problems.
+Waking up in the middle of the night to urinate is known as nocturia.
+Individuals suffering from severe nocturia may need to get up five or six times in the night.

-Management of frequent urination is often dependent on the cause.
+Management of frequent urination is oftentimes dependent upon the cause.
 Antibiotics and other medications may be prescribed to help alleviate the symptoms and discomfort.
 The best way to cure the problem is with treatment of the cause.
 A treatment plan will be determined based on the individual needs and circumstances of the patient.

-* When should I see a doctor about frequent urination?
+When should I seek medical advice for frequent urination?

-* What lifestyle changes can I make to help prevent symptoms such as frequent urination?
+What lifestyle changes can I make to help prevent urinary symptoms such as frequent urination?

 - Do not smoke